 Five key trends emerged from Bain's survey of 1,268 managers.

 Day, George S. “Which Way Should You Grow?”
 Harvard Business Review, July/August 2004, pp. 24–26.

-Dyche, Jill.
+Dyché, Jill.
 The CRM Handbook: A Business Guide to Customer Relationship Management.
-Addison-Wesley Publishing Company, 2001.
+Addison-Wesley Professional, 2001.

-Reichheld, Frederick F. Loyalty Rules!
+Reichheld, Fred.
+Loyalty Rules!
 How Leaders Build Lasting Relationships in the Digital Age.
 Harvard Business School Press, 2001.

-Reichheld, Frederick F., with Thomas Teal.
+Reichheld, Fred, with Thomas Teal.
 The Loyalty Effect: The Hidden Force Behind Growth, Profits, and Lasting Value.
 Harvard Business School Press, 1996.